 In 2016, Clipper card, the Bay Area’s transit card, expanded to four new agencies in the East Bay.
 With this new launch, Clipper needed a way to promote card adoption in the region.

-I led the design of a bilingual campaign, reaching riders on a personal level by highlighting specific destinations, and actual connections riders would make on their journey.
+I led the design of a bilingual campaign, reaching riders on a personal level by highlighting specific destinations and the actual connections they would make on their journey.

 Clipper has a contract with MIG to develop marketing, outreach, and campaign materials.
-While at MIG, I served as the lead designer on the Clipper card account, improving brand standards across their communications.
+While at MIG, I've served as the lead designer on the Clipper card account, improving brand standards across their communications.

 Through our research, we found that these two audiences take very specific trips and are purposeful in their use of public transit.
 We identified six destinations that these two audiences take, and used them in the creative, depicted with large focused imagery juxtaposed with thoughtful, pared down headlines on blocks of color.
 By having six different pieces, we were able to show the vast possibilities of using a Clipper card, and how riders can seamlessly connect to other agencies.

-Deliverables for this campaign included: advertising in BART (Bay Area Rapid Transit) stations, bus king, queen, and tail ads, digital ads on local news sites, print ads in local newspapers, and radio spots.
+Deliverables for this campaign included: advertising in BART stations, bus king, queen, and tail ads, digital ads on local news sites, print ads in local newspapers, and radio spots.

 Work completed at MIG, Inc.